haroonwaves/ramifyjs/app/content/docs/getting-started.md

 ---
 title: Getting Started
 description:
-  Learn how to get started with Ramify DB - a lightweight in-memory database with querying and live query observation
+  Learn how to get started with Ramify JS - a lightweight in-memory database with querying and live query observation
 date: 2024-12-10
 category: Tutorial
 ---

-## Getting Started with Ramify DB
+## Getting Started with Ramify JS

-Welcome to Ramify DB!
+Welcome to Ramify JS!
 This guide will help you get up and running with this powerful, lightweight in-memory database designed for reactive applications.

-### What is Ramify DB?
+### What is Ramify JS?

-Ramify DB is a **reactive, in-memory database for in-process JavaScript applications**.
+Ramify JS is a **reactive, in-memory database for in-process JavaScript applications**.
 It is environment-agnostic, making it ideal for client-side applications, edge runtimes, and in-process Node.js services.